apptension/saas-boilerplate/README.md

 ## Hosted documentation
 Until You will modify this project, You can use documentation from the source SaaS Boilerplate project which is available [here](https://docs.qa.saas.apptoku.com/)
+⚠️ This may be outdated, prefer the **Local documentation** as documented in then next section.

 ## Local documentation
 In order to run your local documentation server execute following commands: